 - When cooked, run the beets under cold water and gently rub off the skins.

 - Blend or mash the beetroots until slightly smooth but still some ‘chunks’ remaining.

 - In a separate bowl, whisk together the eggs, sugar and oil.

 - Slowly add the cooked beet puree , the melted chocolate and vanilla, into the egg mixture.

-- Sift the cocoa.
-Add this and the almond meal (or plain flour), baking powder and salt to the beet batter.
+- Sift the cocoa and add this, the almond meal, baking powder and salt to the beet batter.